cognusion/go-jar/docs/Configuration.md

 ### forbiddenpaths: [list]

-List of regular expressions (PCRE) that if matched against a URI path, will result in a 403.
+List of regular expressions that if matched against a URI path, will result in a 403.
 Barewords will match anywhere in the path.
 Remember to escape your fore-slashes. *Case-insensitive*.
 There is also the global **forbiddenpaths** config if that is more appropriate.

 ### handlers: [list]